Tips for Parents of College Freshmen

 - Visit during the Chili Cook-Off.
-(Sunday, September 29th) or during some other college event.
 It’s a perfect opportunity for your student to show you around their home away from home.
-The Chili Cook-Off is a great CIA tradition, going on its 29th year, and whether they admit or not, they will be glad you came.
+The Chili Cook-Off is a great CIA tradition and whether they admit it or not, they will be glad you came.

 - Send Mail.
 In this day and age of mass communication, e-mail, IM, cell phones, it is still true that everyone likes to receive mail.
 Write them an actual letter, send them a package or a card, just because.
 This will make their day more than anything else you can do.
 If you want to do even more, contact their RHD and work with them to plan a surprise for your child to mark a special occasion.

 And remember, this is now their home away from home.
 We promise to take care of them.
 Welcome to the #proud2bCIA family!